aptly-io/psga/README.md

 PySimpleGUI is like the _View_ in the _Model-View-Controller_ paradigm.
 For less complex user interfaces its typical if-event-then-action loop (that takes the role of _Controller_) works fine.
-However this event-loop approach becomes unwieldy to maintain for larger user interfaces.
+However the event-loop's if-then-else becomes difficult to maintain for user interfaces with a large number of elements.

 PSGA tries to mitigate this by adding the following:
 - The `@psga.action()` decorator turns a method (or function) in an `Action`.
-  This action wraps both a handler and a event name (`name`) to respectively handle and name the event.
+  This action wraps both a handler and a event name (`name`) to respectively handle and name the event (recognized by intellisense).
+  The optional `keys` decorator parameter allows for additional keys to invoke the handler.
 - A `Controller` class groups and registers related handlers for processing user interaction and updating the corresponding view.
+  This could hold your business/logic state.
-  Using controllers the source code becomes more maintainable and structured.
+  Using controllers the source code is more maintainable, structured.
 - A `Dispatcher` class has a loop that reads the events from a `sg.Window`.
-  Each event's value is then dispatched to the handler that was prior registered by the `Controller`('s).
+  Each event's value is then dispatched to the handler that was prior registered by its `Controller`('s).
-  Manual registering is also possible (see the example).
+  Manual registering is also possible (see the examples).

 It is easy to gradually refactor existing source code with the _PSGA_ feature.
-The _Model_ of the MVC is still for the developer to design and implement.

-Note:
-- PySimpleGUI states in its documentation to get away with difficult concepts like _call-backs_, _classes_...
+PySimpleGUI avoids concepts like _call-backs_, _classes_...
-  In a way, `action` and `Controller` brings that back (so you might not like this).
+In a way, `action` and `Controller` brings that back (so you might not like PSGA's concept).
-- While this module and python-tkinter have respectively a MIT or BSD license _type_, PySimpleGUI is LGPL.

 ## Examples